opencomputeproject/SAI/doc/SAI-Proposal-PFC_Deadlock_State.md

     SAI_QUEUE_ATTR_PFC_DLR_PACKET_ACTION,

     /**
-     * @brief Queue PFC deadlock/recovery state
+     * @brief Queue PFC continuous deadlock state
      *
-     * This attribute represents the queue internal hardware PFC
+     * This attribute represents the queue's internal hardware PFC
-     * deadlock state.
-It is an aggregation of all HW state used to
+     * continuous deadlock state.
+It is an aggregation of all HW state used
-     * determine if a queue is in PFC deadlock.
-This attribute should
+     * to determine if a queue is in PFC deadlock based on state
-     * only be queried as part of the PFC deadlock and recovery detection
-     * processing.
+     * cached/maintained by the SDK.
+Consecutive queries of this
-     * True indicates the queue is in a PFC deadlock state and
+     * attribute provide the PFC state for the queue for the interval
-     * on each successive query, a True indicates the queue has stayed
-     * in that state.
+     * period between the queries.
      *
+     * This attribute should only be queried as part of the PFC deadlock
+     * and recovery detection processing.
+     *
-     * @type bool
+     * @type sai_queue_pfc_deadlock_state_t
      * @flags READ_ONLY
      */
-    SAI_QUEUE_ATTR_PFC_DEADLOCK_STATE,
+    SAI_QUEUE_ATTR_PFC_CONTINUOUS_DEADLOCK_STATE,
 ```
 ### New PFC deadlock port attributes:
 ```